ImJustRicky/ImJustRicky/README.md

 👋 Hello, I'm Ricky Plummer, a 19-year-old developer with a passion for technology and medicine.
-I am on a journey to become a surgeon.

 🛠️ **Technical Skills**
 - Full-Stack Development